-IT Carlow provides higher educational full-time courses, along with research and enterprise development opportunities, through its centres in Carlow and Wexford.
-The institute also provides part-time courses in Carlow, Wexford, Wicklow and Dublin.
+IT Carlow and DCU provide higher educational full-time and part-time courses, along with research and enterprise development opportunities, through their respective Carlow / Wexford / Wicklow, and Dublin centres.

 Delivered as a partnership between Institute of Technology Carlow and Dublin City University, this exciting new programme aims to: